Daniel J. Frey

 Acceptable casualties.

-It's what gave us the first world war.
+It's what gave us the First World War.

 A war between aristocrats who used the lives of the common man as their toilet paper.